rossholdway/deno-redis-timers-memory-test/README.md

-# Demo if possible memory leak
+# Demo of possible memory leak

 Start with `docker compose up`.